80/034 - HISTORY OF ARCHITECTURE 1

-The study of the basic texts for the course (listed in the bibliography, SUBJECT ONLY TO CHAPTERS OF COURSE) must necessarily be accompanied by at least two of the study texts from those indicated.
+The study of the basic text for the course (listed in the bibliography, SUBJECT ONLY TO CHAPTERS OF COURSE) must necessarily be accompanied by at least two of the study texts from those indicated.

 Further reading on specific topics can be found in the bibliography.
 Different texts will have to be agreed with the teacher.

 Will be evaluated at the end of the assignment of the final grade: